 A Trip Down Memory Lane

-2nd VP, Anthony Crofts shared a copy of his father, William Crofts newletter,"The Highland Veteran" Edition No .
+1st VP, Anthony Crofts shared a copy of his father, William Crofts newletter,"The Highland Veteran" Edition No .
 8, 1997.
-William Crofts was one of the founding members of the Royal Canadian Legion Branch 129 Haliburton.
+William Crofts was a member of the Executive of the Royal Canadian Legion Branch 129 Haliburton.

 Click on the link below to view the newsletter